ashishgupta2598/SaCTI/README.md

 # SaCTI: Sanskrit Compound Type Identifier

-Official code for the paper ["A Novel Multi-Task Learning Approach for  Context-Sensitive Compound Type Identification in Sanskrit"][].
+Official code for the paper ["A Novel Multi-Task Learning Approach for  Context-Sensitive Compound Type Identification in Sanskrit"]().
 If you use this code please cite our paper.

 ## Requirements
 * Python 3.9.x